eigentaylor/eigentaylor.github.io/_previews/2026-04-01-condorcet-approval.md

 | 35     | $B > A > C$      | $B > A > C$       |
 | 20     | $C > B > A$      | $C$               |

 Perhaps Clark, knowing he has no chance, told his supporters to rank him first and nobody else, in a misguided attempt to game the election.
 Out of voters who expressed a preference between Alice and Bob, still more preferred Alice over Bob (45 (56.25%) to 35 (43.75%)).
 Therefore, Alice would still be elected.
 And, based on the ballots, you still wouldn't be able to prove that Alice was not the Condorcet winner either, just like in Approval.
+The difference?
+Alice has a weaker mandate.
+Expression has weakened the legitimacy without changing the outcome.

 Whether it be Approval or $C_\infty$, the pathology of this scenario is that while Bob was the true Condorcet winner based on the full preferences, he was unable to convince the majority of voters who truly preferred him over Alice to express that preference on their ballots.
 Given that real voters truncate their ballots, this is a realistic concern.